Skip to content

 License: MIT

-Disclaimer: This guide is for educational purposes.
-Always verify current pricing and features from official provider websites before making decisions.
+Always verify current pricing, limits, and policies from official provider sites before making decisions.
 The authors are not affiliated with any email aliasing providers.

 Released under the MIT License.
 Helping users make informed email privacy decisions.